objektwerks/flix/README.md

 Check
 -----
->Currently this command fails.
+>Validates project sources; but doesn't generate class files.
 * flix> :check
->Validates project source; but doesn't generate class files.

 >**Note**, the Flix LSP parses and validates source after each modification ( see output tab ).